When Your Wife or Husband is a Flirt Should You Take It Seriously?

 Is It Towards a Particular Member of the Opposite Sex?

 As earlier said, some extroverts may find flirting as a way to express themselves around the opposite sex freely.
-And most times, these flirtatious behaviors may have no strings attached to them.
+Most times, these flirtatious behaviors may have no strings attached to them.

 However, when you notice that your wife’s or husband’s come-hither expressions are directed to a particular member of the opposite sex, it should be taken seriously.
 Nevertheless, this shouldn’t be a reason to end your marriage or start to point accusing fingers at your spouse.
 Do not assume.
 Please find time to converse with him/her, to get a full grasp of whatever is likely going on.

 Also, do not assume the role of an investigator.
-Stalking and monitoring your husband or wife when you notice that their attention is channeled to someone else will not help.
+Monitoring your spouse when you notice that their attention is with someone else doesn’t help.
 Instead, an open and honest conversion should do the trick here.

 In every relationship – including marriage – boundaries are crucial to maintaining sanity between the parties involved.
 While you shouldn’t make your marriage a rule-bound mechanical showroom, boundaries will help you agree on what is acceptable and not.